pranjal198/event_scheduler/Api-doc.md

      - *Week before*
      - *Custom*
    - *remainder_date* field should only be provided when *remainder* field have the value : *Custom*
-   - *resources_upload* field can contain files of any format

 ### 3 Get Event detail
 - For getting info of event